Skip to contents

 Demographic processes?

-This is a broad term that could mean many things. aae.pop focuses on four main processes:
+This is a broad term that could mean many things. aae.pop focuses on five main processes:

 • demographic stochasticity: random variation in the outcomes of individual processes (e.g. birth, death), resulting in variation in population abundances.